23f3002017/markdown-to-html-test/README.md

 - `README.md` - This file

 ## Code Explanation
-This is a single-file HTML application auto-generated using OpenRouter LLMs via AIpipe.
+This is a single-file HTML application auto-generated and improved using OpenRouter LLMs via AIpipe.

 **Key Features:**
 - Fully self-contained (no build step needed)